DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-The function first gets all the occupied parking spaces for a specific level with another utility function and then divides the number of occupied parking spaces with the maximal number of parking spaces for this level.
+The function first gets all the occupied parking spaces for a specific level with another utility function and then divides the number of occupied parking spaces by the maximal number of parking spaces for this level.

 ```typescript
 async function getOccupiedParkingSpacesForLevel(level: Level): Promise<Array<number>> {